-

 Any other information: funding is designed to support community groups or organisations operating within two miles of a One Stop store.

-Funding amount and term: £20,001 upwards for up to five years.
+Funding amount and term: from £30,000 up to £100,000 a year.

-Who can apply: organisations working together in partnership to help their community.
+Who can apply: arts and cultural organisations working in partnership with educational settings.

 Deadline: ongoing.